khorbushko/khorbushko.github.io/_posts/2020-11-27-custom-alert-swiftUI.md

 }
 {% endhighlight %}

-And if we create some preview for testing purpose with body like this:
+And if we create some preview for testing purpose with a body like this:

 {% highlight swift %}
 struct UniAlert_Previews: PreviewProvider {